 Howard Byck is senior vice president of partnerships and head of development for the U.S. Chamber of Commerce Foundation.
 He oversees donor relations and fundraising for the Foundation, including the development and implementation of its integrated strategy for major gifts, corporate giving, and foundation grants to support organizational priorities and growth.

-Byck joined the U.S. Chamber Foundation with more than 20 years’ experience in leadership roles where he achieved significant revenue and social impact through innovative corporate, sports, and nonprofit partnerships.
+Byck joined the U.S. Chamber Foundation with more than 20 years of experience in leadership roles where he achieved significant revenue and social impact through innovative corporate, sports, and nonprofit partnerships.

 He was formerly senior vice president of corporate and sports alliances at the American Cancer Society, where he led cause-marketing campaigns, sponsorships, licensing, workplace giving programs, and corporate foundation grants to fund cancer research, advocacy, health equity programs, and patient support services.

 Previously, Byck was senior vice president of client services for Strayer@Work, part of Strategic Education, Inc.’s portfolio of investor-funded corporate education programs.
-In that role, he developed and launched a new human capital consulting venture working with McKinsey & Company to help Fortune 1000 companies identify the skills gap in their organizations and deliver targeted training and education.
+In that role, he developed and launched a new human capital consulting venture to help Fortune 1000 companies identify the skills gap in their organizations and deliver targeted training and education.